 Characteristics of instruments normally found in band and orchestra.
 Short writing projects for instrumental choirs, full band and orchestra.
 Score study.
 This course is co-listed with MUS 4115.
-Prerequisite(s): MUS 1400, MUS 2112 and MUS 2122.
+Prerequisite(s): Permission of instructor.
 An additional fee is associated with this course.